ibudiselic/covid/README.md

 I'm making no guarantees on the correctness of any of this.
 Listen to your local authorities for authoritative information.

+If you just want to look at the results (as opposed to the code), see: https://ibudiselic.github.io/covid/analyze.html

 I usually update this once per day, morning time in Europe.

-If you just want to look at the results (as opposed to the code), see: https://ibudiselic.github.io/covid/analyze.html
+The country population data comes from https://www.worldometers.info/world-population/population-by-country/

 To run the notebook, use: